 An hour later, an email alert pinged on my new iPhone X. One of my favourite shops was having a 24-hour online sale.
-I bought a pair of jeans and followed the purchase with a coffee chaser.
-All women know shopping is thirsty work.
+I bought a pair of jeans.
+And then I played with my phone.

 ‘Seriously?’
 I said to no one.

 The female-ish, Aussie-accented voice with no Terminator spin on it responded: ‘I’m here.
 How can I help you?’

 Tension.
 ‘Wasn’t talking to you, Siri.
 Piss off.’